uniQIndividual/zstd-jsonl-filter/README.md

 .\zstd-jsonl-filter.exe --no-write --input "\\10.0.0.2\D2_PGCR\bungo-pgcr-12b"  --output "E:\already occupied path\" --threads 2 --pattern '("teams":\[\{("\w*":[\w\."]*,)*"score":6\d,("\w*":[\w\."]*,*)*\},\{("\w*":[\w\.]*,)*"score":0,)|("teams":\[\{("\w*":[\w\."]*,)*"score":0,("\w*":[\w\."]*,*)*\},\{("\w*":[\w\.]*,)*"score":6\d,)'
 ```

 This is really useful if you just want to see how often your term occurs or if you want to test your regex before committing to a potentially long write.
-I would recommend to not use the ``--quiet`` flag to show all potential issues that (would) occur if were to run it again without ``--no-write``.
+I would recommend to not use the ``--quiet`` flag so  shows you all potential issues that (would) occur if were to run it again without ``--no-write``.
 This includes e.g. already existing files in the output path which zstd-jsonl-filter will not overwrite.
-This is why ``--output`` will still affect the outcome. zstd-jsonl-filter is currently still writing empty files and deleting them before exiting, which will change in a future update.
+This is why ``--output`` will still affect the outcome.

 If you're curious about the regex: It *should* return all matches won 60:0 or 0:60.
 As it turns out though, there can be more than 2 teams when a player was not assigned to one.
 These kinds of quick checks is what ``--no-write`` is very useful for.

 # Performance

-Using a Ryzen 9 3900x and a test set of 200 GB zstd archives stored on NVMe drives, zstd-jsonl-filter was entirely CPU bound with average read speeds of ~430 MB/s from disk and ~6.8 GB/s of uncompressed data processed in memory.
+Using a Ryzen 9 3900x and a test set of 200 GB zstd archives stored on NVMe drives, zstd-jsonl-filter is pretty much always CPU bound with average read speeds of ~600 MB/s from disk and ~5 GB/s of uncompressed data processed in memory.
 These operation took on average 8 min and processed 3 TB of uncompressed data.

 ### CPU